-Get Rid of Rust in the Kitchen
+Get Rid of Rust in the Bathroom

-If you catch rust early in your kitchen, you can create a thick paste out of salt and lemon juice.
+If you catch rust early in your Bathroom, you can create a thick paste out of salt and lemon juice.
 Using equal parts, you’ll get a solution that’s acidic enough to scrub away the rust without scratching your metal surfaces.
 When it comes to chrome fixtures, most rust can be removed with light scrubbing from a rag that’s been dipped in cola.